OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Experiment Results

-\paragraph{In-domain Evaluation.} Table 2 compares \ours with baseline models on our three newly collected benchmarks.
-We derive the following observations from the experiment results.
-(1) Train-based reward models generally underperform generic LLM-as-judge, likely due to limitations in parameter scale and training method.
-(2) Agentic reward models outperform directly prompting LLMs as judges, suggesting that tool usage contributes to improved evaluation accuracy.
-However, as most LLMs are not explicitly trained to use tools effectively, prompting them to invoke tools still yields unsatisfactory performance.
-(3) Fine-tuning RM-R1 on our training data improves its performance from 54.17 to 68.00.
-However, due to limitations in the training approach, its overall performance remains suboptimal, even when using the same data.
-(4) By combining carefully curated synthetic data with a tailored training procedure, OPENREWARD can autonomously use tools during evaluation and achieves the best in-domain results, surpassing large models such as GPT‑4o and DeepSeek‑R1, which demonstrates the effectiveness of our method.
+Table~\ref{tab:main} compares \ours with baseline RMs on three newly collected test sets.
+We derive the following observations: (i) LLM-as-a-Judge generally underperform agentic RMs, suggesting that external tools contribute to improved judgment accuracy.
+However, as most LLMs are not explicitly trained to use tools effectively, prompting them to invoke tools still yields limited performance. (ii) Train-based RMs generally underperform commercial LLM-as-judge, likely due to limitations in parameter scale and training methods.

-\paragraph{Out-of-domain Evaluation.}
+We also continuously train RM-R1 on the same 27k training data as \ours.
+However, since RM-R1 is trained with no tool use, its overall performance remains suboptimal, achieving Acc=$68.00\%$.
+In contrast, by combining \textsc{OpenRM-Lib} with a tailored training method, \ours can autonomously use tools during evaluation and achieve the best accuracy.
+It even surpasses large LLM-as-a-judge models such as GPT‑4o and DeepSeek‑R1, demonstrating the effectiveness of our method.
+We also provide more discussion in Appendix~\ref{sec:app:discussion}.

+\subsection{Out-of-domain Evaluation}

-To evaluate generalization ability, we further assess \ours on out-of-domain benchmarks, where the test sets lie in a distribution space distinct from the training data.
+To evaluate generalization ability, we further assess \ours on out-of-domain benchmarks, where the test sets distinct from our training data described in \S~\ref{sec:data}.
 As shown in Table~\ref{sec:out-of-domain}, \ours, despite being trained on only 27K examples, substantially outperforms strong baselines such as RM-R1 and JudgeLRM-7B.
 We attribute this improvement to two main factors.
 First, the reward model is trained to evaluate knowledge-intensive, long-form responses that demand nuanced reasoning in order to produce accurate judgments.
 This capability contributes to improved generalization across domains.
-Second, the agentic modeling framework strengthens the model's ability to reason over retrieved external evidence.
-These two factors together equip \ours with notable robustness and the ability to generalize across diverse domains.
+Second, our agentic modeling framework strengthens the RM's ability to reason over retrieved external evidence.
+These two factors equip \ours with notable robustness and the ability to generalize across diverse scenarios.